mr-lovalova/datapipeline/README.md

 `build_source_from_spec()` and `load_ep()`, attaches contract registries, and hands a fully wired `Runtime` to the pipeline stages in `src/datapipeline/pipeline/stages.py`.

+Every `record_stream` identifier ultimately resolves to the stream entry revived by the contract bootstrap step, so requesting stage outputs for a feature always walks the entire chain from dataset config → canonical contract → source definition.
+That is why `build_feature_pipeline()` starts by calling `open_source_stream(context, record_stream_id)` before stepping through record policies, stream policies, and feature transforms.

 The runtime (`src/datapipeline/runtime.py`) hosts registries for sources, transforms, artifacts, and postprocess rules.
 The CLI constructs lightweight